Dyson Micro 1.5KG vs V8

 Dyson Micro27 mins.8:58 mins.

-But that number goes down to 31 minutes with the main nozzle, but it’s still longer than the Micro’s 27 minutes.
+However, that number decreases to 31 minutes with the main nozzle, which is still longer than the Micro’s 27 minutes.

-Nonetheless, what’s impressed me is that the milliamp downgrade (only 300 mAh) isn’t much considering the size difference.
+Nonetheless, what impresses me is that the milliamp downgrade (only 300 mAh) isn’t significant considering the size difference.

 So thumbs up to Dyson for improving their battery technology.